maierhofert/maierhofert.github.io/_pages/teaching.md

 ## M 148: Introduction to Data Science
 Taught in Winter 2024.
 Lecture, four hours; discussion, two hours; outside study, six hours.
 Requisites: one course from 131A, Civil and Environmental Engineering 110, Mathematics 170A, Mathematics 170E, or Statistics 100A, and Computer Science 31 or Program in Computing 10A, and 10B.
 How to analyze data arising in real world so as to understand corresponding phenomenon.
 Covers topics in machine learning, data analytics, and statistical modeling classically employed for prediction.
 Comprehensive, hands-on overview of data science domain by blending theoretical and practical instruction.
 Data science lifecycle: data selection and cleaning, feature engineering, model selection, and prediction methodologies.
 Letter grading.

+## STATS 195: Community or Corporate Internships in Statistics
+Various quarters.
+Tutorial, four hours.
+Limited to juniors/seniors.
+Internship in supervised setting in community agency or business.
+Students meet on regular basis with instructor and provide periodic reports of their experience.
+May be repeated for credit.
+Individual contract with supervising faculty member required.
+P/NP or letter grading.

+## STATS 199: Directed Research in Statistics
+Various quarters, 20+ students.
+Tutorial, one hour.
+Limited to juniors/seniors.
+Supervised individual research or investigation under guidance of faculty mentor.
+Culminating paper or project required.
+May be repeated for credit.
+Individual contract required.
+P/NP or letter grading.